Open Accessibility Menu

 Medication Safety & Prescription Management

-When you receive your prescription, always:
+When you receive your prescription, always follow these steps:

 • Check the label: Look for your name, the name of the medicine, the dose, and how often you should take it.
-If something looks unfamiliar, call your health care provider.
+If something looks unfamiliar, call your healthcare provider.

 Back to the top